mpsonntag/snippets/courses/teaching/golang.md

         fmt.Println(<-ch)   // prints 2
         fmt.Println(<-ch)   // prints 3

 ## Channel close and range
 - A sender can close a channel.
-A receiver can test on his end, if a channel is still open.
+A receiver can test on its end, if a channel is still open.

-        // sender:
+        // sender
         close(ch)
         // receiver
         v, ok := <-ch   // if the channel has been closed on the sender side, ok will be false.